Observation Hives: a new standard

 A PRACTICAL CLEANING DRAWER: We included a cleaning drawer right below the screened-off "bottom board"—indoors or outdoors, simply open up the bottom drawer to wipe out any discarded beeswax caps or fallen debris, while your bees remain safely inside the hive above the "bottom board" screen.

-The cleaning drawer can additionally be used in conjunction with other common commercial honeybee pest treatments or hygienic products, which can be applied to the inside surface of the drawer to detect and trap unwanted pests like mites, wax months, or hive beetles.
+The cleaning drawer can additionally be used in conjunction with other commercial honeybee pest treatments or hygienic and testing products, which can be applied to the inside surface of the drawer to detect or trap pests like mites, wax months, or hive beetles below the bottom board.
+Many other products can also be applied to the hive via simply sliding the side-vent screens.

 A SIMPLIFIED, HIVE-TOP FEEDER: We designed a hive-top feeder that uses standard mason jars.
 During the beginning of the spring beekeeping season, as well as at other times when few flowers are in bloom and the natural nectar flow is low, sucrose solutions (regular table sugar + water) are commonly used to provide honeybees with extra calories.
 While sucrose is not particularly nutritious, bees certainly need the extra calories from time to time—for example, in the highly energy-intensive process of building new beeswax.
 Mason jars not only look simple and elegant, but are readily available everywhere, and easy to use when preparing a sugar feeder jar.

-Other honeybee dietary supplements, like pollen, protein-rich pollen supplements, and fondant "sugar candy," can also be fed through the hive-top feeder screen.
-When not being used for feeding, the hive-top screen acts as an extra circular top vent, which can be covered for weather protection on outdoor hives.
+Other honeybee dietary supplements, like pollen, protein-rich substitutes or fondant can sometimes be fed through the hive-top feeder screen, but also be fed by simply sliding the side-vent screens.
+When not being used for feeding, the hive-top screen acts as an extra circular top vent, covered for weather protection on outdoor hives.

 Because honeybees' color vision is shifted toward the violet side of the visible light spectrum, bees can actually see some colors of natural light that we call "ultraviolet"—but bees also don't see as much red light as the human eye, maxing out at a ~600nm visible electromagnetic wavelength (versus the human eye's 700nm perceivable red maximum).
-We used honeybees’ visual physiology to design a semi-transparent red light-filtering plexiglass nighttime viewing cover, which simply lifts magnetically on and off overtop of the regular daytime clear plexiglass viewing window.
+We used honeybees’ visual physiology to design a semi-transparent red light-filtering plexiglass nighttime viewing cover, which simply slides on and off via the 2 top pins, overtop of the regular daytime clear plexiglass viewing window of the regular daytime clear plexiglass viewing window.
 So after dark, cover up your hive viewing window—you'll still see your honeybees (tinted red), but they won't see you.

 ELEGANT, NATURAL FRAMES:

 We incorporated 6 specially sized "foundationless" top bar style frames into each HexHive body.
-We wanted BEEcosystem to resemble as natural a beehive as possible, and wanted the hive to show the processes of honeybees building up their colony and new comb—that's why we chose to eliminate all plastic frame foundations, ensuring that the view of the colony is never obstructed, and making it easy to harvest raw cut comb honey.
-These "foundationless" top-bar style frames resemble to those used in typical Warre hives or Top Bar hives, and allow the bees to naturally build their comb downward from the suspended wedge-angled bars.
+We wanted BEEcosystem to resemble as natural a beehive as possible within a vertical plane, and wanted the hive to show the processes of honeybees building up their colony and new comb—that's why we chose to eliminate all plasti-cell and frame foundations, ensuring that the view of the colony is never obstructed, and also making it possible to harvest raw cut comb honey outdoors.
+Our foundationless top-bar style frames resemble those used in typical Warre and Top Bar hives, and allow the bees to naturally build their comb downward from the suspended wedge-angled bars.